deckhouse/deckhouse/candi/cloud-providers/gcp/docs/LAYOUTS.md

 description: "Schemes of placement and interaction of resources in GCP when working with the Deckhouse cloud provider."
 ---

+Before reading this document, make sure you are familiar with the [Cloud provider layout](/deckhouse/docs/documentation/pages/CLOUD-PROVIDER-LAYOUT.md).

 Two layouts are supported.
-Below is more information about each of them.

 ## Standard

+**Recommended layout.**

 * A separate VPC with [Cloud NAT](https://cloud.google.com/nat/docs/overview) is created for the cluster.
 * Nodes in the cluster do not have public IP addresses.